samairadav557-ctrl/INDUCTION_PROGRAM/README.md

    - Demonstrated examples on how to frame for loop programs.
    - A highly engaging and informative session filled with new learning.
    - **10:30 AM to 11:30 AM:BEEE lecture by Professor Sukhpal Singh**
+   - Introduction to DC circuits.
+   - **Concepts covered**
+    - Ohm's law
+    - Kirchoff's Current law(KCL)
+    - Kirchoffs Voltage law(KVL)
+   - Concepts were explained in a very simple and understandable manner.
+   - Sir made the session interactive by asking questions.
+   - An enjoyable lecture full of essential electrical engineering basics